What Does A Social Media Manager Do? [And Do You Need One For Business?]

 More businesses than ever are taking to social media to interact with their customers, and for good reason.

-It’s estimated that 84% of people with access to the internet use social media, making it a valuable platform for not only advertising but directly interacting with customers.
+It’s estimated that 84% of people with access to the internet use social media, making it a valuable platform, not only for advertising, but for directly interacting with customers.

 Behind the scenes of every brand-run Twitter account, Facebook page, and LinkedIn business profile is a social media manager responsible for advertising new products and services, creating engaging content, and directly influencing the brand’s image on social media.